Beth Nordlund

 907.215.8354 | ally at anchorageparkfoundation dot org

-Ally comes to the Anchorage Park Foundation with a diverse background working as an environmental scientist, an outdoor educator, and a community action advocate.
-In her role as Program Manager, she is excited to improve urban forest health and get youth outdoors.
-Growing up in New England, Ally developed a deep appreciation for our natural spaces while hiking, skiing, and kayaking with her family.
-She moved to Alaska in 2022 and fell in love with Anchorage’s parks and trail systems.
-You can often find her taking walks on the beach at Kincaid Park, using her binoculars to search for belugas off the coast.
+Ally comes to the Anchorage Park Foundation with a diverse background as an environmental scientist, outdoor educator, and community action advocate.
+In 2026, she stepped into the role of Community Engagement Manager, where she leads efforts to strengthen community connections to Anchorage’s parks, improve urban forest health, and encourage stewardship of our public green spaces.
+Growing up in New England, Ally developed a deep appreciation for natural spaces through hiking, skiing, and kayaking with her family.
+She moved to Alaska in 2022 and quickly fell in love with Anchorage’s parks and trail systems.
+You can often find her walking along the beach at Kincaid Park, binoculars in hand, scanning the waters for belugas.